sgolebiewski-intel/edge-microvisor-toolkit/docs/developer-guide/contribution.md

     - Move from RSTYPE to RS_TYPE in wrapper for node-agent
     ```

-1. Generate sha256sum of all files that have been updated
+1. Generate sha256sum of all files that have been updated.
 Example : `sha256sum ./SPECS/node-agent/env_wrapper.sh`

-1. Update signature file name <agent-name>.signatures.json.
-Example : node-agent.signatures.json
+1. Update the signature file name `<agent-name>.signatures.json`.
+Example : `node-agent.signatures.json`.

-1. Update cgmanifest.json.
-If you have a rpm environment, you can use a script to make updates to cgmanifest.json.
-Else, update version and downloadURL manually.
-Example commands to update using manifest :
+1. Update `cgmanifest.json`.
+You can use a script to do it, if you have an rpm environment.
+Else, update the version and download the URL manually.
+Example commands to update using a manifest:

     ```bash
     python3 -m pip install -r ./toolkit/scripts/requirements.txt
     python3 ./toolkit/scripts/update_cgmanifest.py first cgmanifest.json ./SPECS/node-agent/node-agent.spec
     ```
-> Note!
-This guide applies to `rpm` package addition in general for Edge Microvisor.
+> **Note:** This guide applies to `rpm` package addition in general for Edge Microvisor.

 ## Release Cadence